df15h-moddable/df15h-unreal/docs/ce/3_configure/ini/game-user-settings.md

 # `GameUserSettings.ini`

-These are available in the Settings UI.
+These are available to the end-user in the "Settings" panel.

 Includes ...